ServiCrucis/Licenses/README.md

 # Licenses
-All the licenses that Servi Regis uses for its projects.
-Includes compatibility licenses for interoperability with other licenses where applicable.
+A universal, CreativeCommons-like licensing scheme created for Servi Regis and affiliates. (child licenses not finalized)